slashbade/symmetric_group_rep/readme.md

 ## Introduction

-Representation of Symmetric Group, as well as related Young Tableau algorithm, is center for various topics in Representation Theory and Combinatorial Mathematics.
-This library is a project on researching and learning Representation Theory.
+Representation of Symmetric Group, as well as related Young tableau algorithm, is center for various topics in representation theory and combinatorial mathematics.
+This library is a project on researching and learning representation theory.
 The toolbox covers

 - Group permutations computations and convertions
 - Partitions algorithms and order